 Whilst these represent statutory minimums, an employer cannot force workers to take the breaks and annual leave that they are entitled to.
 The responsibility lies with the employer, however, to ensure that there is the opportunity for the worker to take the required rest period i.e. that measures are put in place to provide cover so that the worker can be away from their work for the minimum time period.

 Employers must ensure that workers are paid correctly in accordance with both their contract of employment and legal obligations.

 For example, the law on the National Minimum Wage requires the employer to pay a minimum rate to workers dependent on their age and this is stringently enforced by the Government.
 It is the employer’s responsibility to monitor the age of its employees and to increase pay when necessary.

-From April 2016, employers will need to comply with the National Living Wage regulations.
+From April 2016, employers need to comply with the National Living Wage regulations.